-Cosponsor: UNFPA RA: 1 HIV prevention, 4 community-led responses, 7 young people Strategic priority: maximize equitable access (1) Expected change: Change in knowledg Inputs 2018-2022: U\$\$ 35 000 (2018) U\$\$ 35 000 (2018) U\$\$ 54 540 (2018) U\$\$ 60 000 (2019) U\$\$ 26 028 (2020) Activities Identified gaps in prevention programming.
-Communicated gaps to the condom technical working group (TWG).
-Developed strategy together with youth.
-Outputs First ever comprehensive condom strategy and accompanying monitoring and evaluation (M&E) framework (ongoing).
-Support to the Government for the development and implementation, in four fast track cities in addition to tertiary colleges, of an HIV prevention campaign to increase risk awareness and condom use among young people.
-Support to tertiary institutions including dissemination of campaign activities, SRH services, condom demos and provision.
-Support to the COMDOMIZE! campaign, over 50 districts reaching more than 500,000 adolescents and young people.
-Distributed 1 million condoms (2020).
-Lessons learned: High-level advocacy and stratThe comparative advantage of nelpful to reinvigorate and guide the condom technical working group. egy had multiplier effect.
-If the Cosponsor was key.
-They were operating in their area of expertise. ancial support the strategy wouldn't have been developed and the subsequent funding wouldn't have been
+Zambia: Development of The National Comprehensive Condom Strategy 2020-2025 RA: 1 HIV prevention, 4 community-led responses, 7 young people Cosponsor: UNFPA Strategic priority: maximize equitable access (1) Expected change: Change in knowledge, attitudes and practice of young people in relation to correct and consistent use of condoms.
+Activities Outcomes Outputs Inputs Identified gaps in Improved knowledge, attitudes First ever comprehensive condom strategy 2018-2022: prevention and practice of young people and accompanying monitoring and programming. regarding condom use. evaluation (M&E) framework (ongoing).
+Communicated US\$ 35 000 Successful multiplier effect: Support to the Government for the gaps to the (2018)increased funding through high development and implementation, in four condom technical level advocacy to US\$ 5.1 fast track cities in addition to tertiary US\$ 35 000 working group colleges, of an HIV prevention campaign to million.
+(2018)(TWG). increase risk awareness and condom use Based on the strategy and US\$ 54 540 Developed strategy raising the visibility of condom among young people.
+(2018)together with programming in part through Support to tertiary institutions including US\$ 60 000 inclusion in Global Fund dissemination of campaign activities, SRH (2019)programming, Zambia was services, condom demos and provision.
+US\$ 26 028 chosen as one of four countries Support to the COMDOMIZE! campaign, (2020)to implement the Global Fund over 50 districts reaching more than "Condom Strategic Initiative".
+1198 54 000 500,000 adolescents and young people.
+Without the strategy, Distributed 1 million condoms (2020). subsequent interventions would Distributing over 2 million condoms and not have taken place.
+United Nations gravitas was helpful to reinvigorate and guide the condom technical working group.
+Lessons learned: High-level advocacy and strategy had multiplier effect.
+The comparative advantage of the Cosponsor was key.
+They were operating in their area of expertise.
+Without the technical and financial support the strategy wouldn't have been developed and the subsequent funding wouldn't have been awarded.